 Overall, it makes the software product more appealing and provides a futuristic vibe.

 Super-Apps and Mini-Apps

-2021 is the year simplification has gained tremendous traction, including startups and enterprises.
+In 2021, simplification gained tremendous traction among startups and enterprises.
 Super-apps are software products that unify multiple smaller solutions.
 By combining various services, these apps help make the design appear clear and minimalistic.
 For example, Grab, a ride-hailing service, moved into finance in 2018 with GrabPay digital wallet service.

 Similarly, Mini-apps are also high in demand.
 According to HubSpot, Mini-apps are small apps with limited features that exist in a more extensive app.
 Usually, they are often developed or co-created by a brand that partners with the main app’s company.
 For instance, users can follow a link or scan a QR code to access a service without downloading the entire app instantly.

 Over the past few years, we’ve seen millions of apps and product vying for the top spot, yet ones that aren’t a sore to the eyes are the ones that have found themselves a snug spot at the top.
 For instance, Calm has become the number one app for mental health and sleep.
 While the content of the product is what makes it loved by millions across the globe, the interface and aesthetics of the app plays a major role in the app’s success.